onelessangel/IOCLA/3 - Advanced Assembly/README.md

 ### Term

-In the but string, the first * or / that is not between parentheses is searched for, from the end to the beginning.
+In the given string, the first * or / that is not between parentheses is searched for, from the end to the beginning.
 Then **term(word1)** and **factor(word2)** are called.
 If there is no separator, it is called **factor(string)**.